J3RN/game-of-evolution/README.md

 - The game will end only by one of the following:
     - All individuals are dead
+    - The "Reset" button is pressed
-- The game starts with:
+- The game starts with 5000 individuals
-    - 10 species
-    - 500 individuals (50 per species)

 ## Development